Jestin Coler seems like your run-of-the-mill middle-aged guy.

 “A few days in, I remember showing my wife Google Analytics and saying ‘Wow!
-Look, there’s 1 person on my site!’” he recalls.
+Look, there’s ONE person on my site!’” recalls Coler.
 “Six months in, it was up to 400 or 500 concurrent visitors at any given time.”

-As he expanded his writing staff, Coler enticed his employees with a tantalizing proposition.
+As he expanded his staff, Coler enticed writers with a tantalizing proposition.

-Each story had five ads — a banner ad above the story, another below it, and 3 ads interspersed throughout the body of the text.
-Each new writer would create his own Google AdSense account, and would receive 100% of the revenue from the in-text ads.
-Coler would take the revenue on the other ads.
+Each story had five ads: Banner ads above and below the story, and 3 smaller ads interspersed throughout the text.
+Money earned on the banner ads went to Coler — but he allowed writers to create their own independent Google AdSense accounts and collect 100% of the revenue from the in-text ads on their pieces.

-Of course, this incentivized writers to produce increasingly more outlandish stories.
-Things like:
+This incentivized writers to produce increasingly more outlandish stories:

 - “Hillary Clinton Promises to Confiscate ‘Three Times As Many’ Guns as Obama Did”